From Acceptance to Publication

 Once your paper is formatted, please send a PDF or Word version of your paper to the journal’s Managing Editor.
 If your paper’s source file is LaTeX, please send a PDF version.
 If your paper’s source file is Word, please send the Word version; this will make it easier for you to make changes during copy editing.

 The paper will then go to one of the journal’s copy editors.
 The copy editor will send you a marked-up copy noting required changes.
 You are responsible for implementing these changes on your files.
 Your paper will not go into the publication queue until the copy editor approves it!

 Once the copy editor approves your paper, you should send your PDF and source files to the journal’s Managing Editor.
 Please include all source files (Word, Latex, tables, figures) needed for typesetting, as well as any supplementary materials to be posted online.
 If you are including supplementary materials/addenda to be posted online, please make sure the files are clearly labeled and note these files in your email to the Managing Editor.
-Please note that the main source file must be either Latex or Word; the typesetters cannot work with Lyx files.
+Please note that the main source file must be Latex or Word.

 Your files will then be sent to Oxford University Press for typesetting.
 Within a few days, you will receive an email from OUP advising you on the next steps of the publication process.